amanmahajan26/kubernetes-web-app/README.md

 ## Application architecture/strategy
 - The application is a basic flask app that runs on a local minikube cluster.
-- It runs as a docker container and being a flask app listens on port 5000.
+- It runs as a docker container and being a flask app listens on port 5000 by default.
 - It exposes 2 endpoints:
-	- / => "Well, hello there!"
+	- [GET] / => "Well, hello there!"
-	- /healthcheck => "OK"
+	- [GET] /healthcheck => "OK"
 - It is dockerized and the image is available in docker hub:
 	- docker pull amanmahajan26/flask-app
 - The build process is automated using github workflow meaning on every commit or PR against master branch triggers the build pipeline which updates the docker image